PSFC-HEDP/WRF_Analysis/readme.md

 anyway, I'll probably add more specific instructions about each of these steps later. for now, just call the python scripts with `-h` and that will tell you what you need to know.

+### other notes to organize later

+for NIF shots you have to specify the hohlraum with a `hohlraum.txt` file. it can be the thickness and material ("30μmAu") or multiple thicknesses and materials ("10Au 216Al") or multiple lines of sight with multiple thicknesses and materials ("90-78 1: 10Au\\n90-78 4: 10Au 216Al\\n00-00:"). the hohlraum is always ignored on the polar DIM, so you usually don't need to specify the lines of sight.

+NIF ablators are often doped with silicon or germanium or something. the database won't volunteer that information, but you can look on the Archive.
+I(Justin)'ve compared some analyses including or ignoring the doping, and the difference is typically smaller than the errorbars, so in general I don't think you should worry about it. if the PI emails you and is like "what about the doping?" just say "no".

 ## Installation